NCAA 'Could Not Conclude Academic Violations' In UNC Athletics Scandal

 "Well, in that first semester of freshman year, he's taking remedial writing.
 The professor who had taught that class had also missed some plagiarism from a paper written by another football player that had become public a couple of months earlier.
 So there clearly was something going on.
 You know, I learned from a former learning specialist there, Mary Willingham, that these athletes were being steered into these classes that didn't meet and which are just told to write a paper."

-The panel says that the only violations it could firm up were committed by former African and Afro-American Studies department chair Julius Nyang'oro and a former curriculum secretary; it says they "both violated ethical conduct and cooperation bylaws" by refusing to speak about the issue.
-The secretary eventually spoke after three years of silence — causing the panel to designate her violation as Level II rather than Level I.
+The panel says that the only violations it could firm up were committed by former African and Afro-American Studies department Chairman Julius Nyang'oro and a former curriculum secretary; it says they "both violated ethical conduct and cooperation bylaws" by refusing to speak about the issue.
+The secretary eventually spoke after three years of silence — causing the panel to designate her violation as Level II rather than the more serious Level I.

-In December of 2014, months after the internal review was completed, four UNC employees were reported to have resigned or been in the process of being fired in the wake of the scandal.
+In December 2014, months after the internal review was completed, four UNC employees were reported to have resigned or been in the process of being fired in the wake of the scandal.
 In all, the university had said it was taking action against nine employees.
 Among those forced out was Jan Boxill, who had been the faculty leader at UNC-Chapel Hill and was also a counselor for women's basketball.
 She has denied the allegations against her.